skamalj/langgraph-dynamodb/readme.md

 ## Notes

-- The saver automatically creates the DynamoDB table if it doesn't exist
+- The store automatically creates the DynamoDB table if it doesn't exist
 - Uses on-demand billing mode for DynamoDB
-- Implements all methods required by the LangGraph BaseCheckpointSaver interface
+- Implements methods required by the LangGraph BaseStore interface